Not your typical summer camp

 Often parents will ask us, “Why should I choose Summerland over a regular summer camp?”
 Both programs will provide a “technology detox”- but that’s where the differences end.

-Without a solid plan in place for moving forward, and without a commitment from the camper to change their behaviors and routine, there will be no long-lasting effect.
+Without a solid plan in place for moving forward, and without a commitment from the camper to change their behaviors and routine, and without the development of self-regulation skills, there will be no long-lasting effect.

 At Summerland Camps we provide exceptional value with: